-The respiratory therapy program has a service learning component in the curriculum.
 The student club will sponsor an American Heart Association BLS Instructor Class.
-The subsequent BLS classes are used as both a service learning opportunity as well as a fundraiser for the club.
+The subsequent BLS classes which are taught to incoming health science students are used as both a service learning/community service opportunity as well as a fundraiser for the student club.